 Early childhood educators are perceived as generalists and as such the content knowledge that must be mastered is broad in nature and based on the Common Core and the Ohio Early Learning and Development standards.

 The following are integrated into teacher preparatory methodology and are key areas of study for professionals who work with young children.

 - Classroom management

 - Various effective teaching practices

-High achieving students can choose to apply for membership as a Dean’s Scholar or Honors Program candidate, or an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
+High achieving students can choose to apply for membership as an Honors Program candidate, or an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
 Early childhood education majors may also wish to enroll in the Catholic Elementary Religion Certificate, State of Ohio Early Childhood Generalist Endorsement program, and the Early Childhood Endorsement Graduate Certificate Program for Educators.

 Learn more about the early childhood education major and the College of Social Sciences.

 - Lourdes University is accredited by the Higher Learning Commission and the Ohio Department of Higher Education (formerly known as the Ohio Board of Regents).